Merri Creek: Parks and recreation

-Parks Victoria manages a bit of the established parklands on the banks of the river, facilities include football & cricket ovals, tennis courts and playgrounds.
+Parks Victoria manages some of the established parklands on the banks of Merri Creek.
+Facilities include football and cricket ovals, tennis courts and playgrounds.
 The Merri Creek Trail shared pathway has been established along the banks to take advantage of the improving environment, but the path is broken at Westgarth and North Fitzroy, necessitating traversing St George's Road.
-Each year, at the CERES Community Environment Park, the Return of the King and Harvest Festivals are celebrated on the banks of the river.
+The CERES Community Environment Park - a community-run farming initiative with plenty of public spaces, cafes and markets - is a popular destination for Melburnians located adjacent to the Merri Creek.
 The Merri Creek Labyrinth, a circular labyrinth made of stone, is located just off the adjoining trail in Clifton Hill.

-Management and protection

-Management of the waterways of the Merri Catchment is guided by the Merri Creek and Environs Strategy 2009-2014.
-A 2,500-hectare park has been proposed along the banks of the creek to help protect and regenerate the riparian ecosystem.